 - App Twin to let you access 2 Whatsapp and 2 Facebook accounts in the same phone

 - S$998.
 This price is again really competitive given its hardware specs.
 There is nothing technically lacking with the Huawei P10 Plus.

 I have listed a lot other features in the Huawei Mate 9 review.

-The Huawei P10+ is the most ideal smartphone to shoot portraits and close objects.
+The Huawei P10 Plus is the most ideal smartphone to shoot portraits and close objects.
 It does not aim to please purists with its aggressive post-processing, where images are bright, punchy, high in contrast, lacking natural shadow details.
 The phone runs smooth and the battery management is customisable to cater to user preferences.
 It comes with many colours to satisfy every consumer, and is available for purchase in Singapore from 15 April 2017.